 Test and Protect, Scotland’s approach to implementing the 'test, trace, isolate, support strategy', is a public health measure designed to break chains of transmission of COVID-19 in the community.

-NHS Pharmacy First Scotland - UPDATED 24/08/2020
+NHS National Pharmacy First Scotland Service 24/08/2020

 The NHS Pharmacy First Service (NHS PHS) was established in July 2020 as part of the Scottish Government's commitment to increase access to community pharmacy services by developing and implementing a redesigned minor ailment and common conditions service available to all.
 The focus is on increasing access to community pharmacy as the first port of call for managing self-limiting illnesses and supporting self-management of stable long term conditions in and out of hours and to improve pharmaceutical care and contribute to the multi-disciplinary team.